Charging your battery. Keeping your electric vehicle road ready

 Where to charge your EV

-You can connect your EV to a 7kW home charge point.
-We can install your EV home charge point by an expert engineer, offer advice and even take care of the paperwork for you.
+You can connect your EV to a 7.4kW home charge point.
+Our expert engineers can install your EV home charge point, offer advice and even take care of the paperwork for you.
 Find out more about Hive EV Charging.

 If you're a Ford customer, learn more about the Ford recommended home charge point installation in partnership with British Gas.